 Broadly speaking, qualified retirement plans can come in two varieties: defined benefit plans and defined contribution plans.
 Defined benefit plans are offered by employers and they’re designed to provide employees with guaranteed income in retirement.
 The employee may make contributions to a defined benefit plan but the burden is primarily on the employer to fund the plan.

 When an employee retires, they’re eligible to receive benefits from the plan.
-The amount they receive is calculated using a formula set by the employer, rather than based on what was actually contributed to the plan.
-Pension plans and annuities are types of defined plans employers can offer.
+Employers calculate benefits using a formula, rather than basing them on actual contributions.
+Pension plans are types of defined plans that employers can offer.

-Defined contribution plans are more common than pensions or annuity plans.
+Defined contribution plans are more common than pensions.
 With this type of plan, the employee is responsible for funding the plan through elective salary deferrals.
 The employer can also make matching contributions to the plan, though that’s not a requirement.
 If you have a 401(k) plan at your job or you’re self-employed and contribute to a solo 401(k), then you have a qualified retirement plan that’s also a defined contribution plan.

 Other types of qualified retirement plans include: